What are content hubs?

-A content hub is a collection of blog articles and other online materials that focus on a central topic.
+A content hub is a collection of blog articles and other media that focus on a central topic.

-The articles are brought together via a main ‘pillar’ article, which introduces and links to each one.
+The articles are brought together via a main article, called a pillar article, which summarises and links to each one.

 A simple content hub might look something like this: